ghorwin/FMICodeGenerator/readme.md

 If your setup differs from that, edit the files `build_VC_x64.bat` and `deploy.bat` in directory `data/FMI_template/build`.

+# License

+The FMICodeGenerator is provided under a *BSD 3-Clause License*.

 # Developer Information

 ## Directory Structure of the FMICodeGenerator repository